About OHASSTA

 Reconciliation in Action

-OHASSTA participated in recent updates to the mandatory History curriculum in Ontario (2018) to better support education for reconciliation.
+OHASSTA participated in updates to the mandatory History curriculum in Ontario (2018) to better support education for reconciliation.

 We support further action by members, school boards and ministries of education to ensure that we are fully addressing the Truth and Reconciliation Commission Calls to Action, especially #62 and #63.